arpantyagi/AndroidPlaygroud/README.md

-# Replicatint the phone vibration on Pixel Watch notification action bug
+# Replicating the phone vibration on Pixel Watch notification action bug

 ### This Repository containts a mobile app and a wearOS application.
 The mobile app generates local notification which are then bridged to the wear app.